Southwest: Normal flight operations to resume Friday

 Southwest added a page to its website specifically for stranded travelers, and it invited customers to submit receipts for unexpected expenses.
 The airline said it would consider reimbursing “reasonable” expenses for meals, hotel rooms and alternate transportation incurred between Dec.
 24 and Jan.
 2. Consumer advocates criticized the use of the word “reasonable” as too vague.

-Thousands of customers have been unable to reach the airline this week, as Southwest’s phone system was overwhelmed.
-Pilots and flight attendants also reported being put on hold for hours.

-Investors appear to think that Southwest might finally be getting a handle on the crisis.
-The company’s shares rose 4%, but they’re still down nearly 8% for the week.
+Investors cheered signs that Southwest might finally be getting a handle on the crisis.
+The company’s shares rose nearly 4%, but were still down nearly 8% for the week.

-The airline has not given an estimate for how much revenue it has lost and how much extra cost it will incur – Transportation Secretary Pete Buttigieg and some members of Congress are demanding that Southwest pay stranded travelers for hotel rooms, meals and replacement flights they booked on other airlines.

-One indication of the price tag: Southwest said a disruption in October 2021 cost it $75 million.
-That meltdown was far smaller, resulting in about 2,000 canceled flights over a four-day stretch.
-Back then, as this week, Southwest’s solution was to cut its schedule to stabilize the operation.

 Southwest has been the most profitable U.S. airline so far this year, earning $759 million in net income through September.